-Blockchain Beyond Bitcoins – Platforms and Trends of Blockchain
+Blockchain Beyond Bitcoin – Platforms and Trends of Blockchain

 Blockchain’s goal is to digitally record information that can be distributed but not tampered with.